 Although Embark‘s Breed ID kit also screens for 350 breeds, Wisdom Panel’s test is less expensive and includes additional screening, making it the best bang for your buck as the best dog breed DNA test.

 - Essential DNA Test: $99.99

-Embark’s Breed + Health kit is a comprehensive dog DNA test that screens for 200+ known canine genetic disease risks, breed identification, 20+ physical traits, ancestry, and a relative finder.
-This test identifies 200,000 genetic markers, twice as many as other companies, so it’s more accurate than many.
+Embark’s Breed + Health kit is a comprehensive dog DNA test that screens for 215 known canine genetic disease risks, breed identification, 35+ physical traits, ancestry, and a relative finder.
+This test identifies 200,000 genetic markers, twice as many as most other companies, so it’s more accurate than many.
 Your test results include a detailed vet report to help you and your veterinarian plan the best care for your dog.

 The catch is that all this information doesn’t come cheap.
 It’s the most expensive kit that we’ve tested and reviewed.
-Wisdom Panel has a fairly similar health plus breed kit for about $40 less, but it doesn’t include a relative finder.
-However, many customers say that Embark is more accurate than Wisdom Panel.
+Wisdom Panel has a fairly similar health plus breed kit for about $40 less; however, many customers say that Embark is more accurate than Wisdom Panel.

 - Breed + Health Kit: $199

 Do you have a purebred pup, or are you a breeder?
 Paw Print Genetics offers dozens of breed-specific disease tests that assess your dog’s risk of developing or passing on a disease.
 Each test is for a single disease, but they offer discounts with each additional test ordered for the same dog.
 The more tests ordered, the greater the discount.
 Their website allows you to search tests by breed, disease/trait, or symptom.

 They also offer breed-specific coat color/trait tests, a parentage test, and a DNA profiling test you can use to ID your dog if he gets lost or stolen.
 Paw Print Genetics doesn’t provide breed identification and has a very small number of mixed-breed tests.